na399/Tripcommend-bot/README.md

 npm start dev
 ```

-run the Bot Framework emulator and connect it to http://localhost:3987 with App ID and pwd
+run the Bot Framework emulator and connect it to http://localhost:3987 with Microsoft App ID and password